FAQs

 Who pays for the expenses for collecting, shipping, etc.?
 Who is paid for the acquisition of semen and storage?

 AKC PPB will accept donations of frozen semen and will pay for the storage after the donation is complete.
-Consistent with current breeding practices, the sire owner pays for any costs of collection, transportation, and storage prior to donation.
+Consistent with current breeding practices, the sire owner pays for any costs of collection, transportation, and storage prior to donation to AKC PPB.

 Will there be additional expenses for semen owners, aside from the cost of transferring the semen from its current storage facility to the AKC PPB?

-No, there is no cost to donate frozen semen to AKC PPB.
-Since the transfer of semen can get costly, AKC PPB will decide at its discretion whether to transport the semen (at AKC PPB’s expense) or leave it at its current location until distribution.
+No, there is no cost to donate frozen semen to AKC PPB, nor any subsequent fees to the donor.
+Since the transfer of semen can be quite costly, AKC PPB will decide at its discretion whether to transport the semen (at AKC PPB’s expense) or leave it at its current location, with AKC PPB paying for the storage until distribution.

 Does AKC have any requirements of their own that a potential donor must meet in order to donate or is that completely up to the individual breed?